-If you are specifically visiting South India then we would recommend these Indian wildlife reserves to check out.
+If you are specifically visiting South India then we would recommend you to check out these Indian wildlife reserves.

 Gir National Park